The Addiction: Themes

 Historically within fiction, while vampires so often represent sexual desire, the baggage that came with that desire was being a slave to it.
 Vampires need and lust for blood at base primal level.
 Within The Addiction it's taken even further.
 Vampires are themselves the addicted and the addiction, foisting themselves alluringly upon people who want to dabble in something dangerous and all consuming.
 The words Casanova speaks to Kathleen ("Look at me and tell me to go away.
 Don't ask, tell me") become a refrain in the film, the idea being that the prey want to become addicted even when they know the risks.

 The scholar, Tom Pollard, interprets the film as a metaphor for drug addiction, which Ferrara has called the theme of the film.
 "This plot relies on human willpower to control addiction...
 Eventually [Kathleen] achieves the necessary willpower and seemingly triumphs over death after she's reborn as a human".
 In addition to the thematic parallel to drug addiction noted by several critics and scholars, Slant Magazines Ed Gonzalez considers the film "perhaps the most fabulously serpentine political work of Ferrara's career, a quivering nexus of AIDS allegory, identity crisis, historical unease, and socio-economic panic".
 The film scholars, Yoram Allon, Del Cullen and Hannah Patterson, note the film's preoccupation with religion, salvation and self-destruction, which are recurrent in Ferrara's films and add that it "perfectly illustrates Ferrara's obsession with the collapse of moral order".

+Ferrara had struggled with an addiction to heroin for many years, and conceptualized the film as a Catholic redemption tale in which Kathleen, stricken by her lust for blood, accepts her powerlessness and submits to God before being reborn at the film's conclusion.

-The film critic, Stephen Hunter, interprets the film as a commentary on the world of academe, pointing out Kathleen's transformative disillusion with philosophy as a means of understanding the nature of good versus evil, "She's got a grudge against philosophy, which, in the long run, with all its constructs and rationalizations and insights, has proved somewhat inefficient as salvation".
+The film critic Stephen Hunter interprets the film as a commentary on the world of academia, pointing out Kathleen's transformative disillusion with philosophy as a means of understanding the nature of good versus evil, "She's got a grudge against philosophy, which, in the long run, with all its constructs and rationalizations and insights, has proved somewhat inefficient as salvation".